OutlierVentures/MoneyCirclesPoc/README.md

 - AngularJS frontend (using TypeScript) - directory /client/
 - MongoDB database - external
 - BitReserve API - external

+## Test environment

+A version of the development branch is running here: https://poc1-test.moneycircles.projects.blockstars.io:3124/.
+This version uses a different BitReserve app and database than the development configuration suggested below.

 ## Installation